justinlittman/fb-ad-archive-scraper/README.md

 * fb-ad-archive-scraper uses a headless Chrome browser.
 This means that you will not see the browser at work.
 * The output of each run will be placed in a separate directory and include a README, CSV file, and PNG images.

-_The appoach of extracting data from XHRs came from Ranjit Hatnagar._
+_The approach of extracting data from XHRs came from Ranjit Hatnagar._